DATICANcompetitionUI/NataBridge/README.md

 ## Stakeholder Validation
-To ensure that NataBridge addresses real healthcare needs and is acceptable to intended users, we conducted stakeholder validation through community surveys and engagements with healthcare professionals, some of who are key advisers to NataBridge Team on the NataBridge solution.
+To ensure that NataBridge addresses real healthcare needs and is acceptable to intended users, we conducted stakeholder validation through community surveys and engagements with healthcare professionals, several of whom now serve as clinical advisers to the NataBridge team on the NataBridge solution.

 # Community Needs Assessment
 A structured survey was conducted among potential users across urban, peri-urban, and rural communities.
 Respondents included students and healthcare workers.
 The findings revealed strong demand for affordable digital health solutions that support early detection and monitoring of maternal and chronic health conditions.